-- the nature of the alleged incident(s), including whether a crime may have been committed and/or whether HSB has been displayed; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
+- the wishes of the victim in terms of how they want to proceed.
+This is especially important in the context of sexual violence and sexual harassment.
+Victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
+This will however need to be balanced with our duty and responsibilities to protect other children; - the nature of the alleged incident(s), including whether a crime may have been committed and/or whether HSB has been displayed; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
 For example, is the alleged perpetrator(s) significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty?; - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature): - that sexual violence and sexual harassment can take place within intimate personal relationships between peers; - are there ongoing risks to the victim, other children, adult students or school staff; and, - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.
+Does the victim have a disability or learning difficulty?; - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature); - that sexual violence and sexual harassment can take place within intimate personal relationships between peers; - are there ongoing risks to the victim, other children, adult students or school or college staff; and, - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.